 Canada, Showcase and Brad Wright have been central to science fiction television, particularly time travel shows, in the past few decades, so perhaps we shouldn’t be surprised that that trio have managed to do something so much better than the innumerable time travel shows the US has in its portfolio at the moments.

-Travelers flips most time travel stories on their head by having travelers coming from a far-off future to our present in order to prevent a terrible disaster from occuring that puts the human race at danger of extinction.
-However, they can't actually physically travel through time - instead, provided they know the exact time and place someone is going to die, they can project their minds back in time into the 'host' and take over their body.
+Travelers flips most time travel stories on their head by having travellers coming from a far-off future to our present in order to prevent a terrible disaster from occurring that puts the human race at danger of extinction.
+However, they can’t actually physically travel through time – instead, provided they know the exact time and place someone is going to die, they can project their minds back in time into the ‘host’ and take over their body.

 What became clearer over the season is that while Travelers may be a spy show with a bunch of sleeper agents waking up from their normal lives to undertake secret missions, it’s also as much about relationships and character as anything else.
 In particular, what saves the show from being a gloomy, self-important piece of sci-fi is a combination of the performances and the characters.
 Eric McCormack of Will and Grace is cast against type as an FBI agent, and his character manages to give the show a much needed sense of humour – although a show that uses children as communication devices with the future isn’t taking itself too seriously.
 MacKenzie Porter’s closed performance makes her formerly learning disabled host come smart doctor a source of intrigue, while Reilly Dolman’s douchebag school quarterback turned kind engineer gives the show heart and gentility.